ykim9265/udacity_deep_reinforcement_learning_project3/README.md

 2. Place the file in the same folder as the training code notebook `training_code_tennis.ipynb`, and unzip (or decompress) the file.

-The zip file needs to be placed in the same folder as the training notebook, and uncompressed.

 #### 2. Explore the Environment